Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Introduction

-The abelian category of middle perverse sheaves on the complex projective space $\mathbb{P}^n$ with Borel stratification is known to be equivalent to the category of modules for a particularly nice quiver with relations $(Q(n), I(n))$ (see for instance \cite[Example 1.1]{stroppelTQFT}) whose corresponding algebra $B(n)$ is special biserial.
-Special biserial algebras have been interest of study for very many years, starting from \cite{SW}, where they were defined.
+The abelian category of middle perverse sheaves on the complex projective space $\mathbb{P}^n$ with Schubert stratification is known to be equivalent to the category of modules for a particularly nice quiver with relations $(Q(n), I(n))$ (see for instance \cite[Example 1.1]{stroppelTQFT}) whose corresponding algebra $B(n)$ is special biserial.
+Special biserial algebras have been widely studied for very many years, starting from \cite{SW}, where they were defined.
 This is certainly due to the fact that their representation theory is extremely well understood and the classification of their indecomposable modules is purely combinatorial, as explained in \cite{Butler-Ringel, WW}.
 In particular, their indecomposable modules are subdivided into three classes: string modules, band modules and non-uniserial injective-projective modules.
-We show that our special biserial algebra $B(n)$ does not have any band module (Proposition \ref{proposition : no bands}).
+We show that our special biserial algebra $B(n)$ does not have any band module (Remark \ref{proposition : no bands}).
 Since the other two classes of modules are finite, we can deduce that the algebra of interest is of finite representation type.
 After this paper was written, we discovered that the classification of indecomposable $B(n)$-modules was exploited in \cite{Pe} to investigate exceptional $B(n)$-sequences.
 Nevertheless, we were not able to find a proof in the literature.
-As for the wall and chamber structure, the stability spaces corresponding to non thin indecomposable $B(n)$-modules are contained in the walls corresponding to thin modules, so that we are left with a wall and chamber structure which only involves indecomposable thin modules (Theorem \ref{theorem : rooty_walls}).
-Walls for string modules have been explicitely described in the acyclic case by \cite{asai} via facial description and in \cite{string_and_band} via the dual description by the set of ray generators any polyhedral cone.
-It would have been possible to invoque \cite{string_and_band} to prove Theorem \ref{theorem : rooty_walls} and to deduce the wall and chamber structure of the category of middle perverse sheaves on the complex projective space from \cite{string_and_band} once the indecomposable thin $B(n)$-modules had been interpreted as thin module for an acyclic quiver with relations.
+As for the wall and chamber structure, the stability spaces corresponding to non thin indecomposable $B(n)$-modules are contained in the walls corresponding to thin modules, so that we are left with a wall and chamber structure which only involves indecomposable thin modules (Proposition \ref{theorem : rooty_walls}).
+Walls for string modules have been explicitly described in the acyclic case by \cite{asai} via facial description and in \cite{string_and_band} via the dual description by ray generators any polyhedral cones.
+It would have been possible to invoke \cite{string_and_band} to prove Proposition \ref{theorem : rooty_walls} and to deduce the wall and chamber structure of the category of middle perverse sheaves on the complex projective space from \cite{string_and_band} once the indecomposable thin $B(n)$-modules had been interpreted as thin modules for an acyclic quiver with relations.
 Nevertheless, since the combinatorics of indecomposable modules for our algebra is very explicit, we tried to keep this paper as self contained as possible (apart from the classification of indecomposable modules) and hence we provide independent proofs of the non relevance of non thin modules, as well as the wall facial description, both relying on the nice combinatorics of strings on $(Q(n), I(n))$ (see Section \S\ref{sec : string combinatorics}).
 Such nice combinatorics translates into perverse sheaves language: the perverse sheaves corresponding to the walls of the structure can be constructed as iterated extensions of appropriate simples, standard and costandard objects (Proposition \ref{prop : perverse walls}).

 Since our motivation came from geometry, we did not investigate the consequences of our main theorem to silting theory.
 By \cite{asai} and \cite{BST19} the chambers in the wall and chamber structure of a finite dimensional algebra are in bijection with its 2-silting complexes (up to isomorphism), and two 2-silting complexes corresponding to adjacent chambers are related by a mutation.
 Therefore, determining the number of isomorphism classes of 2-silting complexes for $B(n)$ becomes the purely combinatorial problem of counting the maximal cones of the polyhedral fan complex resulting from Theorem \ref{theorem:explicit_descr_stab_spaces}.